Welcome to

 6.30pm St Mary’s

-Sunday Second Sunday of Easter
+Sunday Second Sunday in Ordinary Time

 Christ the King: 9.15am and 5.00pm